zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 ```

 **Notes:**
-* You may need to add more dependencies as required by your service implementation.
+* You may need to add additional dependencies as required by your service implementation.
 * The information provided in this file is valid for `ZoweApimlVersion 1.1.12` and above.
 <font color="red">TODO#Check the version of  SE above</font>